Egyptian temple: Later development

 In the Third Intermediate Period and the following Late Period (664–323 BC), the weakened Egyptian state fell to a series of outside powers, experiencing only occasional periods of independence.
 Many of these foreign rulers funded and expanded temples to strengthen their claim to the kingship of Egypt.
 One such group, the Kushite pharaohs of the eighth and seventh centuries BC, adopted Egyptian-style temple architecture for use in their native land of Nubia, beginning a long tradition of sophisticated Nubian temple building.
 Amid this turmoil, the fortunes of various temples and clergies shifted and the independence of Amun's priesthood was broken, but the power of the priesthood in general remained.

-Roman-era mammisi at Dendera Temple complex.
+South-west exposure of the Roman-era mammisi at Dendera Temple complex.
 First to second century AD.

 Despite the political upheaval, the Egyptian temple style continued to evolve without absorbing much foreign influence.
 Whereas earlier temple building mostly focused on male gods, goddesses and child deities grew increasingly prominent.
 Temples focused more on popular religious activities such as oracles, animal cults, and prayer.
 New architectural forms continued to develop, such as covered kiosks in front of gateways, more elaborate column styles, and the mammisi, a building celebrating the mythical birth of a god.
 Though the characteristics of the late temple style had developed by the last period of native rule, most of the examples date from the era of the Ptolemies, Greek kings who ruled as pharaohs for nearly 300 years.

 After Rome conquered the Ptolemaic kingdom in 30 BC, Roman emperors took on the role of ruler and temple patron.
 Many temples in Roman Egypt continued to be built in Egyptian style.
 Others, including some that were dedicated to Egyptian gods—such as the temple to Isis at Ras el-Soda were built in a style derived from Roman architecture.